nitinm21/testing-computer-use/README.md

 # Anthropic Computer Use Demo

+Here's the official press release about [Anthropic Computer Use](https://www.anthropic.com/news/3-5-models-and-computer-use).
-[Anthropic Computer Use](https://github.com/anthropics/anthropic-quickstarts/blob/main/computer-use-demo/README.md) is a beta Anthropic feature which runs a Docker image with Ubuntu and controls it.
-This fork allows you to run it natively on macOS, providing direct system control through native macOS commands and utilities.
+Computer Use runs a Docker image with Ubuntu and controls it.
+It's a pretty cool feature that seems like the first step towards AI Agents that can control your computer.

 ## Setup Instructions